 - Is it possible to include provision in the constitution regarding postponed or adjourned General Meetings?
 Click here for possible wording.

 Constituting as a company (i.e incorporating the club)

 As an alternative to being a members club, few clubs have become companies.
 Turning a club in to a company is known as "incorporating".
-This will mean adopting Articles of Association and registering the club with the regulator of charities.
+This will mean adopting Articles of Association and registering the club with Companies House.

 - is large

 - owns freehold or leasehold land, buildings or other property.

 Some clubs wrongly assume that they should become a company simply so that the Executive Officers don't have any personal liability.
 Most clubs that incorporate do so as companies limited by guarantee.
 Each member guarantees to pay an amount if the club becomes insolvent, thereby limiting their liability to that amount.
 This is often combined when applying for charitable status to the Charity Commission (see Charitable Incorporated Organisation below).

 Clubs may also want to consider Community Interest Company (CIC) which combines company limited benefits with protecting the assets for future benefit of the community/club.
 For further details on CIC click here.

 The forms required to set up and run a limited company are available from the Companies House website.